John Dickie talk, questions and film, promoting ‘Mafia Republic’

 After a short introductory talk by Dickie, the Italian Society screened his documentary The Mafia's Secret Bunkers and then Dickie answered audience questions, of which there were many.

 The documentary features secret tunnels and underground rooms in which criminals of the Ndrangheta can live indefinitely while the police are looking for them.
 This was filmed courtesy of the Italian police.
-It also includes a wiretap of an apparently grief-stricken telephone call made on 15 August 2006 after 6 men were murdered in Duisburg in Germany and a covert film with audio made by investigators at Polsi on 2 September 2009 which shows a group of men outdoors standing in a circle, - "some of the top bosses of the Ndrangheta standing in a circle as the Ndrangheta tradition dictates" - and speaking "in a quasi-religious code".
-This was, narrates Dickie, "the highest body of the Ndrangheta in full session".
-This was a good documentary marred only by being in the typical narcissistic style of many documentaries of recent years which meant that Dickie kept sticking his face into the camera with usual fake, tiresome hyperbole about the scene around him including inanities such as "holy moley".
+It also includes a wiretap of an apparently grief-stricken telephone call made on 15 August 2006 after 6 men were murdered in Duisburg in Germany and a covert film with audio made by investigators at Polsi on 2 September 2009 which shows a group of men outdoors standing in a circle, - “some of the top bosses of the Ndrangheta standing in a circle as the Ndrangheta tradition dictates” - and speaking “in a quasi-religious code”.
+This was, narrated Dickie, “the highest body of the Ndrangheta in full session”.
 This version was broadcast on BBC2 on 1 May and there is an Italian version which he said was broadcast on 16 April.

 Introducing the book, Dickie identified the major criminal organisations in Italy as the Cosa Nostra, the Camorra and the Ndrangheta.
 He described the Ndrangheta as “the most neglected but now the most powerful of Italy's mafias” and as “Europe's major cocaine dealing organisation”.
 In the documentary, he describes the port of Gioia Tauro in Calabria, “now the biggest container port in the Mediterranean”, as the “main source of Ndrangheta wealth and power”.
 He narrates, “It is estimated that no more than 20% of the cocaine coming through the port is intercepted by the authorities but even that is an impressive haul.”